bjm31/Spring2019-COP3530-Fang-project-4-boggle-bjm31_public/README.md

 ## Problem Description:

 Boggle is a popular word game by Hasbro for any number of players.
 However, in our version, we will be playing a single person version of the game.
 Boggle is played with a tray of 16 6-sided, letter dice, which is shaken to get 16 random letters arranged in a 4 x 4 grid.
 You will be generating this grid for the player.

 Players must find as many words as they can in the grid.
 If you are familiar with the original game, please pay close attention to the following rules, we will be using a variant of the original game:

 - The letters must be adjoining in a 'chain' with no wrapping.
-(Letter cubes in the chain may be adjacent horizontally or vertically, but not diagonally.)
+(Letter cubes in the chain may be adjacent **horizontally or vertically, but not diagonally**.)
-- Words must contain at least three letters.
+- Words must contain **at least three** letters.
-- Words can be formed by wrapping around the edge of a board to the other side.
+- Words can be formed by **wrapping around the edge** of a board to the other side.
 - No letter cube may be used more than once within a single word.
-- Words within other words are permissable (e.g., part and art).
+- Words within other words are permissible (e.g., part and art).
 - You will not receive more points for submitting the same word multiple times.

 An example of a Boggle board is as follows: